MotionGPT-2: A General-Purpose Motion-Language Model for Motion Generation and Understanding: Experiments

 \textbf{Multiple Signal Controlled Body-only Motion Generation}.
 Besides text inputs, MotionGPT-2 is capable of incorporating human poses as an additional control modality, with the resulting motion quality detailed in Table~\ref{tab:motion-quality}.
 Introducing extra controls, such as initial, last, or key poses, does not degrade motion quality.
 In fact, MotionGPT-2 shows superior performance when initial or key tokens are provided, achieving FID scores of \textbf{0.183} or \textbf{0.182}, an improvement over the text-only model's 0.191 on the HumanML3D benchmark, demonstrating its flexibility in handling diverse control modalities.In fact, MotionGPT-2 shows superior performance when initial or key tokens are provided, achieving FID scores of \textbf{0.183} or \textbf{0.182}, an improvement over the text-only model's 0.191 on the HumanML3D benchmark.
 In spite of this, MotionGPT-2's performance is still notable, reinforcing its proficiency in generating high-quality and diverse motions across a range of control conditions.
 As demonstrated in Fig.~\ref{fig:multiple-control}, the motions produced by our model align closely with the specified poses and consistently follow the textual descriptions.

 \textbf{Holistic Motion Generation}.
 In this part, we focus on the holistic motion generation task.
-As shown in Table~\ref{tab:motion-x}, we evaluate various LLMs on the SMPL-X-based Motion-X~\cite{lin2024motion} dataset.
+As shown in Figure~\ref{fig:pa-vqvae-ablation-all-models}, we evaluate various LLMs on the SMPL-X-based Motion-X~\cite{lin2024motion} dataset.
 Our tailored PA-VQVAE consistently outperforms the original VQVAE across multiple scales and types of LLMs, demonstrating the effectiveness of our innovative motion discretization framework.
 For instance, compared to its VQVAE counterpart, Part-Aware VQVAE (LLaMA 3.1-8B) achieves an improvement in Top-1 R-Precision from 0.332 to 0.349, and a decrease in FID from 0.666 to 0.619.
 The superior performance of Part-Aware VQVAE over the original VQVAE can be attributed to its more fine-grained discretization representation and hierarchical modeling capability for human motion.
 Moreover, utilizing distinct motion vocabularies for body and hand reduces the ambiguity, where similar actions could be represented by the same token.
-As shown in Fig.~\ref{fig:motionx}, our MotionGPT-2 is capable of generating vivid motions that accurately correspond to the given text descriptions, particularly highlighting subtle hand movements such as \textit{playing the piano}, \textit{flying a kite}, and \textit{stapling papers}.
+As shown in Fig.~\ref{fig:motionx}, our MotionGPT-2 is capable of generating vivid motions that accurately correspond to the given text descriptions.